 Birds you can see here include:

-Little Grebe, Purple Heron, Common Teal, Mallard, Garganey, Egyptian Vulture, Marsh Harrier, Eurasian Sparrowhawk, Lesser Spotted Eagle, Steppe Eagle, Eastern Imperial Eagle, Osprey, Lesser Kestrel, Sooty Falcon, Barbary Falcon, Sand Partridge, Moorhen, Eurasian Coot, Cream-coloured Courser, Spur-winged Plover, White-tailed Plover, Ruff, Common Snipe, Green Sandpiper, Wood Sandpiper, Black-headed Gull, Lichtenstein's Sandgrouse, Crowned Sandgrouse, Collared Dove, Laughing Dove, Common Swift, Alpine Swift, Common Kingfisher, Little Green Bee-eater, Hoopoe, Wryneck, Dunn's Lark, Bar-tailed Desert Lark, Desert Lark, Greater Hoopoe-Lark, Thick-billed Lark, Bimaculated Lark, Greater Short-toed Lark, Lesser Short-toed Lark, Crested Lark, Oriental Skylark, Temminck's Horned Lark, Sand Martin, Rock Martin, Eurasian Crag Martin, Barn Swallow, Red-rumped Swallow, House Martin, Richard's Pipit, Tawny Pipit, Red-throated Pipit, Black-headed Wagtail, Citrine Wagtail, Pied Wagtail, Eurasian Robin, Nightingale, Bluethroat, Common Redstart, Blackstart, Siberian Stonechat, Isabelline Wheatear, Black-eared Wheatear, Desert Wheatear, Finsch's Wheatear, Kurdistan Wheatear, Mourning Wheatear, Hooded Wheatear, White-tailed Wheatear, Blue Rock Thrush, Streaked Scrub Warbler, Graceful Warbler, Eastern Olivaceous Warbler, Spectacled Warbler, Sardinian Warbler, Cyprus Warbler, Ruppell's Warbler, Asian Desert Warbler, Arabian Warbler, Orphean Warbler, Lesser Whitethroat, Blackcap, Eastern Bonelli's Warbler, Common Chiffchaff, Spotted Flycatcher, Arabian Babbler, Palestine Sunbird, Southern Grey Shrike, Woodchat Shrike, Masked Shrike, Brown-necked Raven, Tristram's Starling, House Sparrow, Spanish Sparrow, Dead Sea Sparrow, Rock Sparrow, Pale Rock Sparrow, Goldfinch, Linnet, Desert Finch, Trumpeter Finch, Sinai Rosefinch, Cinereous Bunting, Cretzschmar's Bunting
+Little Grebe, Purple Heron, Common Teal, Mallard, Garganey, Egyptian Vulture, Marsh Harrier, Eurasian Sparrowhawk, Lesser Spotted Eagle, Steppe Eagle, Eastern Imperial Eagle, Osprey, Lesser Kestrel, Sooty Falcon, Barbary Falcon, Sand Partridge, Moorhen, Eurasian Coot, Cream-coloured Courser, Spur-winged Plover, White-tailed Plover, Ruff, Common Snipe, Green Sandpiper, Wood Sandpiper, Black-headed Gull, Lichtenstein's Sandgrouse, Crowned Sandgrouse, Collared Dove, Laughing Dove, Common Swift, Alpine Swift, Common Kingfisher, Little Green Bee-eater, Hoopoe, Wryneck, Dunn's Lark, Bar-tailed Desert Lark, Desert Lark, Greater Hoopoe-Lark, Thick-billed Lark, Bimaculated Lark, Greater Short-toed Lark, Mediterranean Short-toed Lark, Crested Lark, Oriental Skylark, Temminck's Horned Lark, Sand Martin, Rock Martin, Eurasian Crag Martin, Barn Swallow, Red-rumped Swallow, House Martin, Richard's Pipit, Tawny Pipit, Red-throated Pipit, Black-headed Wagtail, Citrine Wagtail, Pied Wagtail, Eurasian Robin, Nightingale, Bluethroat, Common Redstart, Blackstart, Siberian Stonechat, Isabelline Wheatear, Eastern Black-eared Wheatear, Desert Wheatear, Finsch's Wheatear, Kurdistan Wheatear, Mourning Wheatear, Hooded Wheatear, White-tailed Wheatear, Blue Rock Thrush, Streaked Scrub Warbler, Graceful Prinia, Eastern Olivaceous Warbler, Spectacled Warbler, Sardinian Warbler, Cyprus Warbler, Ruppell's Warbler, Asian Desert Warbler, Arabian Warbler, Orphean Warbler, Lesser Whitethroat, Blackcap, Eastern Bonelli's Warbler, Common Chiffchaff, Spotted Flycatcher, Arabian Babbler, Palestine Sunbird, Great Grey Shrike, Woodchat Shrike, Masked Shrike, Brown-necked Raven, Tristram's Starling, House Sparrow, Spanish Sparrow, Dead Sea Sparrow, Rock Sparrow, Pale Rock Sparrow, Goldfinch, Linnet, Desert Finch, Trumpeter Finch, Sinai Rosefinch, Cinereous Bunting, Cretzschmar's Bunting

 Dorcas Gazelle Gazella dorcas is common in the Arava Valley and can be seen at Amram's Pillars.